 You’ve all seen the Matt Harding dance and earlier this year I wrote about Bearded journey.
 Now it’s time again for another inspiring movie where a man walks across America from New York to San Francisco.

 Posts with tag ”googlemaps”

 The world of mashups didn’t stop at the infamous Chicago crime map.
 It goes on and on with stuff such as Weatherbonk (collects weather and live traffic feeds on the map) and the “Where to go” travel map.

 The web site Placeopedia is a mashup using Google Maps, connecting cities with their Wikipedia entries.
 In other words, it’s sort of a geographical version of Wikipedia for the planet Earth.
 It’s still in a very early phase and there are lot of contenders, but it could be interesting to watch it grow.
-If you prefer to tag areas instead of points, WikiMapia is an alternative.
-It allows users to tag map areas and write their own comments.

 In addition to previous maps, there is now satellite coverage of several major European cities.
 Have a look at Mont St Michel, Münsterplatz in Freiburg, San Marcus Square in Venice, Castelgandolfo, the alcazar of Segovia…

 Ok, maybe I sounded a bit harsh in my latest post.
 In my humble opinion, Ajax is actually a great technology when applied in a proper manner.
 For instance, have a look at the latest version of Windows Live Local.
 They stuffed a van with ten cameras and drove along the streets of San Francisco and Seattle, capturing over 10 million images for each city!